ChristieGriffiths/bank_tech_test/readme.md

 ## Notes

-I've allowed the user to into debt as there was in the specifications there was no mention of not allowing them to.
+I've allowed the user to enter into debt as there was in the specifications there was no mention of not allowing them to.

 ## Contributing